 (a) the full name and address of the new park operator;

+(b) if the new park operator is a body corporate —

+(i) the full name and address of the secretary of the body corporate; or

-(b) if the new park operator is a body corporate — the full name and business address of the secretary of the body corporate.
+(ii) if the body corporate does not have a secretary — the full name and address of a director of, or contact person for, the body corporate.

 Penalty for this subsection: a fine of $5 000.

-(3) If a name or address of which the park operator is required under this section to give notice to a long-stay tenant is changed, the park operator must within 14 days give the tenant written notice of the new name or address.
+(3) If a name or address of which the park operator is required under this section to give notice to a long-stay tenant is changed, the park operator must within 14 days after the change give the tenant written notice of the new name or address.

 Penalty for this subsection: a fine of $5 000.